grafana/agent/docs/rfcs/0004-deprecate-operator.md

 ### Problems with the agent

 - The agent specific CRDs are similar to, but distinct from the internal agent config types.
 - Operator config is not always up to date with agent config.
-Major agent features (tracing for example), take additional work to port into the operator crds.
+Major agent features (tracing for example), take additional work to port into the operator CRDs.
 - Kubernetes operators are less understood by the larger agent squad.
 Maintenance on the operator is slower than on the agent itself.
 - Documentation must take into account that there are two fully supported ways to deploy and configure the agent.
 Operator CRDs are a completely different format than the agent config yaml.